-Maternal/Neonatal Tetanus (MNT) :
+Eliminate Maternal/Neonatal Tetanus

-a public health problem in 18 countries.
+Maternal/neonatal tetanus is a severe public health problem in 18 countries

 With The Eliminate Project, Kiwanis International and UNICEF have joined forces to eliminate maternal and neonatal tetanus.
 This deadly disease steals the lives of nearly 60,000 innocent babies and a significant number of women each year.
 The effects of the disease are excruciating — tiny newborns suffer repeated, painful convulsions and extreme sensitivity to light and touch.